The Outbreak of Thermal Pollution

 A sudden, substantial rise in water temperature can cause various reproductive problems in aquatic animals.
 Heated water reduces certain organisms' fertility rate and capacity underneath the surface.

 To some, it may even cause serious birth defects or result in the laying of deformed eggs.
 So, why is that so, you may ask?
-This is because warmer water tends to trigger certain chemical changes in the bodies of aquatic animals.
+This is because warmer water tends to trigger specific chemical changes in aquatic animals' bodies.
 Needless to say, defective eggs and other types of birth defects decrease the overall reproductivity rate of the aquatic population.

 In line with this, thermal pollution is dangerous because it can alter the biological composition of aquatic organisms. -